HamidKarimi-Rouzbahani/mrc-open-day-2021/_episodes/break_3.md

 originalRepository: sdparsons/ukrn-workshop

 ---
-This is a time for you to get some refreshment and clear your mind a little in preparation for the next part of the workshop.
+This is a time for you to get some refreshment and clear your mind a little in preparation for the next part of the day.